BartlettJE/statsresdesign/docs/10-BayesEst.md

 ### Brandt et al. (2014) {#Brandt-solution}

+There will be some minor variation in the values of your output since it is based on semi-random numbers, particularly if your priors are different to below.
+The important thing is being internally consistent to your output and process.
+The conclusions and answers to the questions in the independent activity should be the same, but you can see the output below to check your answers against.

 Step 1.
 Identify data relevant to the research question

+To follow the modelling process, you should have read in the data from Brandt et al.

 Step 2.
 Define a descriptive model

+For this model, we are again working with simple linear regression.
+We have one outcome of `welllit` and one categorical predictor of `ExpCond`.
+We can also check what priors we can specify:

 ```r